 - The first semester of Dental Technology courses prepares the student for entry into the program.
 The first semester is open to all students who have a high school diploma or GED.
-It is advised that the student takes General Chemistry and Physics. - To enter the program, which is limited to 18 students, students must complete DEN TEK 100 (INTRODUCTION TO THE DENTAL LABORATORY) which includes a dexterity exam that measures hand/eye coordination and perception of three-dimensional objects; DEN TEK 101 (ELEMENTS OF DENTAL TECHNOLOGY); and DEN TEK 102 (DENTAL ANATOMY AND TERMINOLOGY) with a grade of "C" or better.
+Advisories: General Chemistry and Physics. - To enter the program, students are required to complete DEN TEK 100 (Introduction to the Dental Laboratory) which includes a dexterity exam that is designed to measure hand/eye coordination and perception of three-dimensional objects; DEN TEK 101 (Elements of Dental Technology); and DEN TEK 102 (Dental Anatomy and Terminology) with a grade of "C" or better.